Digital divide by continent, area and country: Myanmar

 The digital divide in Myanmar is impacted by gender and economic class.
 Wealthy and powerful persons tend to have better access than those who are poor and men typically have more opportunities to get involved in the tele-infrastructure business.
 The tele-infrastructure in Myanmar is relatively weak compared to those in surrounding countries.
 The internet supply doesn't meet the increasing demand; hence the digital divide.

 Economic issues

 Myanmar is a country with low income level and most internet access is on cellphones, because of the low simcard cost.
 The people who live above the poverty line have all kinds of modern-day access unlike the average or poor who struggle in the everyday necessities.
 In 2009 it was recorded that 0.94 percent of Myanmar's population had cell phone subscriptions, due to low trade and economic power.
 The people who live above the poverty line have all kinds of modern-day access unlike the average or poor who struggle in the everyday necessities.
-In 2016 Myanmar's Gross Domestic Product (GDP) averaged $1,275.02 US dollars, which contrasts with that of the United States at an average of $57,466.79 dollars.
+In 2016 Myanmar's Gross Domestic Product (GDP) averaged $1,275.02 US dollars, which contrasts with that of the United States at an average of $57,466.79.